Dennis C. Wolff: Secretary of Agriculture

 Newly sworn-in Governor Ed Rendell appointed Wolff to be his Secretary of Agriculture, a cabinet-level appointment, in January 2003.
 He was confirmed by the Pennsylvania State Senate later that year.
 Wolff played a leading role in the annual Pennsylvania Farm Show, held at the Pennsylvania Farm Show Complex and Expo Center, the largest indoor agricultural exhibit in the United States.
 In 2014, the agriculture sector contributed over $8.1 billion to Pennsylvania's economy.
 In 2016, one out of every seven jobs in the state were related to agriculture and 7.72 million acres of land in the state were used for agricultural purposes.

 During his time leading the Pennsylvania Department of Agriculture, Wolff implemented several key programs intended to promote the agriculture industry.
 He founded the Center for Dairy Excellence, which "was created to develop and support programs for both the Center for Dairy Excellence and other Pennsylvania dairy organizations which educate, cultivate, and inspire a thriving and sustainable Pennsylvania dairy industry."

-Wolff implemented the "PA Preferred" program, a branding program to promote Pennsylvania products, which can be found at more than 4,000 locations throughout the Commonwealth.
-The program allows consumers to choose local agricultural products.
+Wolff implemented the "PA Preferred" program, a branding program to promote Pennsylvania agricultural products.
 After Wolff stepped down from his role as Secretary in 2009, Governor Tom Corbett signed state House Bill 1424 in 2011, making PA Preferred the permanent branding program of agricultural commodities produced in Pennsylvania.
 Governor Corbett stated that "Buying PA Preferred products helps support farmers and local businesses that work to produce quality products, while making investments in local economies and keeping Pennsylvania growing.
 PA Preferred makes a difference."

 He also implemented the "Blueprint to End Hunger," an initiative that brings together local, state, and federal government entities to engage the issue of hunger and food insecurity.

 Wolff also founded the "PA Grows" program, which helps agribusinesses in Pennsylvania obtain low-rate financing necessary to begin, continue or expand their operations.

 Wolff resigned in 2009 and was succeeded by Russell Redding.